kamo104/traine/README.md

 # Image processing

-Uses a great header library for images from https://github.com/nothings/stb
+This program uses a great header library for images from https://github.com/nothings/stb

 This program uses multiprocessing to create distance image for every pixel of water to shore lines.